Essential minimal volume of Einstein 4-manifolds: Definitions and first properties

+As explained in Subsection \ref{subsection:fn}, this $N$-structure $\mathfrak{n}$ gives rise to a canonical $F$-structure $\mathfrak{t}$ on $Y$.
+We can find a finite covering of $Y$ by open sets, called $\{V_\alpha\}$, where each open set $V_\alpha$ is of the form $V(p_\alpha)$ for some point $p_\alpha\in Y$ as in the definition of $N$-structures.
+Moreover, we can assume that for points of $Y\setminus Z$, the open sets $V_\alpha$ are of the form $W_\alpha \times I$ where $W_\alpha$ are open subsets of $\partial X$ and $I$ are intervals of length $\kappa/3$.
 Recall that orbits of $\mathfrak{n}$ contain torus quotients corresponding to the $F$-structure $\mathfrak{t}$.
-From the proofs in \cite{CFG92}, one checks that the $\{V_\alpha\}$ can be chosen so that each $V_\alpha$ is saturated by orbits of $\mathfrak{n}$ and so that $\{V_\alpha\}$ defines an atlas for the $F$-structure $\mathfrak{t}$ (the definition of atlas for an $F$-structure is recalled in Section \ref{section:preliminaries}).
-Since each $V_\alpha$ contains a $g$-geodesic ball of radius $\rho$ independent of $(X,g)$ (see Section \ref{section:preliminaries}), a consequence important for our proofs is that $\mathfrak{t}$ has an atlas with bounded covering multiplicity, such that each chart has a definite size depending on $n,\mathbf{A}$.
+From the proofs in \cite{CFG92}, one checks that the $\{V_\alpha\}$ can be chosen so that each $V_\alpha$ is saturated by orbits of $\mathfrak{n}$ and so that $\{V_\alpha\}$ defines an atlas for the $F$-structure $\mathfrak{t}$ (the definition of atlas for an $F$-structure is recalled in Subsection \ref{subsection:fn}).
+Each $V_\alpha$ can be chosen to contain a $g$-geodesic ball of radius $\rho$ independent of $(M,g)$ (see Subsection \ref{subsection:fn}).
+Two important consequences are that $\mathfrak{t}$ has an atlas $\{V_\alpha\}$ with covering multiplicity bounded by a dimensional constant $c'_n$ (that is, any point is contained in at most $c'_n$ different $V_\alpha$), and that each chart $V_\alpha$ has a uniformly large size depending only $n,\mathbf{A}$.
+By the local description of $N$-structures in \cite[Appendix 1]{CFG92}, each $V_\alpha$ is covered by an open subset of the form